 The event energized students, educators and business mentors, and has now become an annual program for JA of Kentuckiana

-Will you exhibit this fall?
-We need your participation in 2018 to ensure that your career field is represented and that students have the opportunity to learn from you!
-Contact Debbie Dalton at email@example.com to learn more.
+Will you exhibit in the fall of 2019?
+We need your participation to ensure that your career field is represented and that students have the opportunity to learn from you!
+Contact Debbie Dalton at firstname.lastname@example.org to learn more.

 See the action from 2018 below!